Animex Awards 2020 - CALL FOR ENTRIES!

 This is voted by the audience, so all selected animations in a student or professional category are considered for this award.

 By submitting the work, the entrant accepts the Rules & Terms and affirms that they have authority to enter the film and that no third party copyright has been infringed.
-If the film is selected for screening, the entrant consents to the use of the animation for the purpose of Animex screenings to a public audience, at Teesside University and at external venues associated to the Animex festival for the duration of the Animex International Festival of Animation and Computer Games 2018.
+If the film is selected for screening, the entrant consents to the use of the animation for the purpose of Animex screenings to a public audience, at Teesside University and at external venues associated to the Animex festival leading up to and for the duration of the Animex International Festival of Animation and Computer Games 2020.